 We encourage the children to eat nutritious food and to drink water throughout the day.
 Our focus is on children learning about nutrition and eating the foods that help their bodies move, learn and grow.
 We also encourage families to reduce or eliminate packaging in their lunchboxes by using re-usable containers, as this greatly supports your child's learning about sustainability.
 Healthy ideas include wraps, sushi, rice, noodles, sandwiches, yoghurt, cheese and crackers, fruit, vegetables, hard boiled eggs, sliced meat, tofu and dip.

-What to Do at Drop Off

-An educator will welcome you at the verandah once you enter the main gate.

-Please help your child to place their name rock into the beaded basket and have a go at 'signing in'.
+What to Do at Drop Off An educator will welcome you at the verandah once you enter the main gate.
+Please hand wash/sanitise and sign your child in.
+Your child also needs to wash their hands in bathroom or sink on the verandah.
+Help your child to place their name rock into the beaded basket.
 Please help your child pick a locker to place their bag and morning snack in, with their drink bottle placed on the coloured dot.
 Lunch boxes go in the trolley.
 Afternoon tea goes in crate.
-Staff store these in the kitchen until lunch time.

-Greetings and Settling

-Greet an educator with your child and help connect your child with an activity before saying goodbye.
+Greetings and Settling Greet an educator with your child and help connect your child with an activity before saying goodbye.
 You are invited to stay as long as you need to settle your child.
 If you are concerned that your child will be upset when you leave, please speak to an educator who will work with you to make the process as smooth as possible.
 Notify a staff member and write a note in the sign-in book if your child is going to be collected by an Out of School Hours Care (OSHC) staff member or someone other than yourself.
 This person should also be recorded and authorised by a parent/guardian on the preschool enrolment form.